macs30123-s23/final-project-pornhub-scholars/README.md

 ![](./data_pipeline/images/top_20_and_wordcloud.png)

 In addition, through counting the number of videos posted by different types of creators, we see that the vast majority of videos in our dataset concerns channels ($109,182$ videos), while independent models are a minority ($13,024$ videos).
-This could mean that porn as an "industry" mihgt be driving online sexual content.
+This could mean that porn as an "industry" might be driving online sexual content.

 ![](./data_pipeline/images/creator_type_counts.png)